gentoolink/gentoolinkcom/content/pages/home.md

 ## Services Provided

-- Website Hosting
+##  Website Hosting

 - Secure Mobile Ready Static Websites build to suit **Static Websites are more secure than Wordpress sites!**
 ## Mobile Ready
 ![Mobile Ready](/images/mobile.jpg)
-- Private Email
+### Private Email with your domain
 - Wordpress Installation and Maintenance
+## E-Commerce Solutions
+Check out Inspire Wear Store here at [Inspire Wear Store](https://inspirewear.store) This is a real store built by Ken McGonigal.

-- Nextcloud Hosting (private Dropbox style file share)
+- Nextcloud Hosting (private Dropbox style file share) Check out Demo here: [NextCloud Demo](https://demo.nextcloud.com)

 - Specialize in online video conversion and formats
-###Call me if you need video conversions done!
+###Call me if you need video conversions done for your web project!
+Adding video to a web project can be challenging.
+Let me help you.

 The Internet has fundamentally changed nearly every aspect of our lives.